-- Note 4: Fill in the year-to-date maximum outstanding balance of endorsements/guarantees provided as of the reporting period. - Note 5: Fill in the amount approved by the Board of Directors or the chariman if the chairman has been authorised by the Board of Directors based on subparagraph 8, Article 12 of the Regulations Governing Loaning of Funds and Making of Endorsements/Guarantees by Public Companies. - Note 6: Fill in the actual amount of endorsements/guarantees used by the endorsed/guaranteed company. - Note 7: Fill in 'Y' for those cases of provision of endorsements/guarantees by listed parent company to subsidiary and provision by subsidiary to listed parent company, and provision to the party in Mainland China.
+Note 4: Fill in the year-to-date maximum outstanding balance of endorsements/guarantees provided as of the reporting period.

+Note 5: Fill in the amount approved by the Board of Directors or the chariman if the chairman has been authorised by the Board of Directors based on subparagraph 8, Article 12 of the Regulations Governing Loaning of Funds and Making of Endorsements/Guarantees by Public Companies.

+Note 6: Fill in the actual amount of endorsements/guarantees used by the endorsed/guaranteed company.

+Note 7: Fill in 'Y' for those cases of provision to the party in Mainland China.